codatio/codat-docs/docs/integrations/accounting/dynamics365businesscentral/accounting-dynamics365businesscentral-setup.md

    - To gain access to any Azure configuration that your company has already set up—for example, for user authentication—enter your company email when you sign up.

-   - If your organization is using Azure Active Directory (Azure AD) to control access to Dynamics 365 Business Central, ask your Azure AD administrator to add your account to the correct group.
+   - If your organization is using Microsoft Entra ID to control access to Dynamics 365 Business Central, ask your Azure administrator to add your account to the correct group.
      :::caution Unable to create account
      > Contact your Business Central administrator if you can't create a new Business Central account.
 They might have disabled this feature.

-2. After you've signed in, select **Azure Active Directory** on the home page or left menu.
+2. After you've signed in, select **Microsoft Entra ID** on the home page or left menu.

    Details of the <a className="external" href="https://docs.microsoft.com/en-us/office365/enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings#tenants" target="_blank">tenant</a> that your account is connected to are displayed.